Post by Donielle from Naturally Knocked Up

 “I just want you to know,” I said all in a rush, feeling so awkward but needing to get it out, “that we are still so happy for you, for your baby.”

-But it didn’t make the coming weeks any easier.
+But it didn’t make the coming weeks any more manageable.

 So I decided to take action.
 In an attempt to prepare for the arrival of these three babies that had been conceived and grown around the same time as my own, I drew near to my friends.
 I visited, emailed, forced myself to look at their growing bellies, and talked about labor and birth and babies and how they were doing.
 And they lovingly invited me to talk about my experience of pregnancy and death and birth and leaving your baby in the hospital.